Site Architecture is a Ranking Problem, Not an Organization Problem

 Your Homepage is a Finite Weapon

-I watch companies agonize over getting one external link from a DR 70 site, then casually add 50 links to their homepage footer without a second thought.
+I watch companies agonize over getting one external link from a DR 70 site, spending weeks on outreach and negotiation and relationship-building, then casually add 50 links to their homepage footer without a second thought, never realizing they just diluted the very authority they worked so hard to earn.

-Your homepage is your most powerful page.
-For most sites, it receives the majority of external links.
-It has the most authority to distribute.
-Every link you place there is a strategic decision, whether you treat it that way or not.
+Your homepage is your most powerful page, the one that receives the majority of external links for most sites, the one with the most authority to distribute, and every link you place there is a strategic decision whether you treat it that way or not - what should you link from your homepage?
+Your 5-10 most important priorities, your main category pages, your flagship products or services, your most critical conversion pages, and that's it.

 What shouldn't be there?
-Everything else.
-The "latest blog posts" widget.
-The rotating product carousel.
-The mega-footer with 60 links to every possible page.
-All of these dilute authority away from your priorities.
+Everything else, the "latest blog posts" widget that seems helpful but sprays links everywhere, the rotating product carousel that links to 50 different items, the mega-footer with 60 links to every possible page, all of which dilute authority away from your actual priorities while giving you the illusion of thoroughness.

 The Topic Cluster Trap

-I've audited sites where the marketing team built beautiful topic clusters with no cross-linking between clusters.
-The "SaaS metrics" pillar and its clusters had zero connection to the "SaaS pricing" pillar and its clusters.
-Two islands.
-Authority couldn't flow between them.
+When implemented rigidly, though, it creates authority islands, isolated pockets of content that can't benefit from each other because someone decided that clusters shouldn't cross-pollinate - I've audited sites where the marketing team built beautiful topic clusters with zero cross-linking between them, where the "SaaS metrics" pillar and its clusters had no connection whatsoever to the "SaaS pricing" pillar and its clusters, two islands floating in the same ocean, authority unable to flow between them.

-The better model isn't rigid silos.
-It's priority-based hierarchy with natural cross-linking.
-Have clear categories.
-Concentrate authority on priority pages within categories.
-But when content in one section is genuinely relevant to content in another section, link them.
-Google doesn't reward artificial isolation.
+The better model isn't rigid silos but priority-based hierarchy with natural cross-linking: have clear categories, concentrate authority on priority pages within those categories, but when content in one section is genuinely relevant to content in another section, link them anyway, because Google doesn't reward artificial isolation and neither do users.

 URL Structure is Mostly Cosmetic

-URL structure is for humans and for your own organizational sanity.
-Google figures out your hierarchy from your internal linking patterns, not from slashes in URLs.
-I've seen flat URL structures rank beautifully and "perfect" hierarchical URLs fail miserably.
-The URL matters for usability and sharability.
-It matters almost nothing for rankings.
+URL structure is for humans and for your own organizational sanity, a way to keep track of what's where and give users some sense of where they are in your site, but Google figures out your actual hierarchy from your internal linking patterns, not from slashes in URLs, which is why I've seen flat URL structures rank beautifully while "perfect" hierarchical URLs fail miserably, and vice versa - the URL matters for usability and sharability, for looking professional when someone copies it into an email, but it matters almost nothing for rankings.

-What matters is the linking pattern.
-If your flat URLs are supported by a clear internal linking hierarchy that concentrates authority where it belongs, you'll rank.
-If your perfect URLs sit in a flat linking structure where everything links to everything, you won't.
+What actually matters is the linking pattern: if your flat URLs are supported by a clear internal linking hierarchy that concentrates authority where it belongs, you'll rank, but if your perfect hierarchical URLs sit in a flat linking structure where everything links to everything with equal weight, you won't - stop debating URLs and start auditing link flows.

 The Decision Framework